cran-task-views/ExtremeValue/ExtremeValue.md

 -   The package `r pkg("SpatialExtremes", priority = "core")` provides different approaches for fitting/selecting the threshold in generalized Pareto distributions.
 Most of them are based on minimizing the AMSE-criterion or at least by reducing the bias of the assumed GPD-model.
 -   The package `r pkg("texmex")` fit GPD models by using maximum (optionally penalised-)likelihood, or Bayesian estimation, and both classes of models may be fitted with covariates in any/all model parameters.
 -   The package `r pkg("NHPoisson")` provides a function to fit non-homogeneous Poisson processes for peak over threshold analysis.
+-   The package `r pkg("heavytails")` provides peak over threshold analysis as well as other types of estimators.

 Summary of GPD density functions and GPD fitting functions